All Episodes

 And those people were invited to the Obama White House on multiple occasions, and Hillary sought their endorsement.

-I I think that the the the again, the moniker of alt-right, uh that just I think just muddies the the issue.
+I think that the moniker of alt-right, that just muddies the issue.

-I think the the issue and what's what is important to me is if you look at what the fringe right is, so the racists, the homophobes, all those people, they are truly a fringe small part of if you want to call it the right.
+I think the issue, and what is important to me, if you look at what the fringe right is, so the racists, the homophobes, all those people, they are truly a fringe small part of, if you want to call it the right.

 The problem is that if you look at the left, that fringe group is a much, much larger group.

-What does it say when Obama encourages these protests like the women's march where Madonna and Ashley Judge speaks?
+What does it say when Obama encourages these protests like the women's march where Madonna and Ashley Judd speaks?

-That was where Madonna, your girlfriend and uh Ashley Judd, your other girlfriend, that's where this is.
+That was where Madonna, your girlfriend, and Ashley Judd, your other girlfriend, that's what she said.

 Do you really practice Kabbalah with her?